rant-lang/reference/src/language/collections.md

 <list/2>        # -3
 ```

-## Maps
+## Map

-Maps are un-ordered collections of key-value pairs, where each key is unique.
+The `map` type represents an unordered, mutable, resizable collection of zero or more key-value pairs, where each key is a unique string.

-Map keys are always strings: even if you try to use a non-string as a map key, it will be automatically converted to a string first.
+Map keys are always coerced to strings; if you try to access a map using a non-string key, the key will be automatically coerced to a string before use.

 Maps use similar syntax to lists, but with some extra requirements: